Xurify/Microphone-Volume-Lock/README.md

 - `lock_microphone_volume.bat`: Batch script to lock the microphone volume (legacy)
 - `nircmdc.exe`: NirCmd utility (required, not included in repository)

-## Development

-The application is written in Go using the Fyne toolkit for the GUI.
-It saves user preferences in a JSON file and uses NirCmd to control the system volume.

-To modify the application:

-1. Make changes to `main.go`
-2. Test your changes with `go run .`
-3. Build the application with `go build -ldflags -H=windowsgui`

 ## Contributing

-Contributions to Microphone-Volume-Lock are welcome.
+Contributions to Microphone Volume Lock are welcome.
 Please feel free to submit pull requests or create issues for bugs and feature requests.

 ## License